 The Bylaw Enforcement Officer is primarily responsible for processing, investigating and resolving contraventions of the Columbia Shuswap Regional District's Bylaws.
-This enforcement service extends throughout the Regional District.
+This enforcement service extends throughout the regional district.

 The Bylaw Enforcement Officer will investigate the complaint and determine whether it is actually a contravention of the applicable bylaw.
 Assuming it is determined that there is a contravention, the Bylaw Enforcement Officer will bring the complaint to the attention of the property owner(s) in writing, giving the owner(s) a reasonable time to resolve the issue.
 In the majority of cases, the Bylaw Enforcement Officer is able to bring about a resolution.
 However, there are circumstances when a resolution can only be obtained through legal process.
-The enforcement of local government bylaws through the legal process can be very time-consuming and costly, thus every effort is made to resolve the issues directly with the offending party.
+The enforcement of local government bylaws through the legal process can be very time-consuming and costly, so every effort is made to resolve the issues directly with the offending party.

-Once a complaint is received in writing, and an investigation reveals a contravention, the contravening matter will be brought into compliance, either directly or if necessary, through legal process.
+Once a complaint is received in writing, and an investigation reveals a contravention, the contravening matter will be brought into compliance, either directly or, if necessary, through legal process.

 The written complaint must include the civic or legal address of the offending property, the nature of the complaint and, if known, the duration of the alleged contravention.
-Your name, mailing address and telephone number is also required for contact purposes.
+Your name, mailing address, email and telephone number is also required for contact purposes.

 Freedom of Information and Protection of Privacy Act

 Your identity will not be revealed as it is protected under the Freedom of Information and Protection of Privacy Act.
-However, should the matter proceed to court and if required by direction of law, the CSRD may be required to disclose the information provided.
+However, should the matter proceed to court and, if required by direction of law, the CSRD may be required to disclose the information provided.

-Noise and Unsightly Premises Complaints
+Unsightly Premises Complaints

 Municipal Ticket Information

-|Ticket Information Utilization Bylaw No. 5296 (Consolidated)||5296||All Areas||Link|
+|Ticket Information Utilization Bylaw No. 5776||All Areas||Link|

-Electoral Area C,
+Electoral Area C

 Electoral Area F

-Electoral Area E,
+Electoral Area D

 Electoral Area F